ArturGoldman/TTS/README.md

 All commands are written as if they are executed in Google Colab

-To set up environment run
+To set up environment first run
 ```
 !git clone https://github.com/ArturGoldman/TTS
 !chmod u+x ./TTS/prep.sh
 !./TTS/prep.sh
 ```

-To start testing run
+After this run
 ```
 !chmod u+x ./TTS/test.sh
 ! ./TTS/test.sh
 ```
+to start testing.

 By default training sentences are specified in `sentences.txt`.
 If you want to pass you own file with sentences, place it in the same directory and provide path to it in `config_test.json` under 'file_dir' field.
 Then, execute commands above.